CJ5 Engine Swap Choices

 Transmission Choices

 No engine swap discussion is complete without talking about transmission compatibility.
-The following are manual transmission choices.
+The following are manual transmission choices:

 Borg-Warner T14

-The Borg-Warner T14 transmission is a manual, light-duty three-speed, and was offered in Jeeps through 1975.
+The Borg-Warner T14 transmission is a manual, light-duty three-speed, and offered in Jeeps through 1975.
 It served as the base transmission with AMC 232 and 258 I6 engines.

 The T14 transmission is 8-11/16" long and the main case is cast iron.
 If needed, companies such as Novak offer adapter assemblies.